AriaMinaei/pretty-monitor/README.md

 Customization
 -------------

-Pretty Monitor simply turns when.js rejections into js errors, and to render them, it uses [Pretty Error](https://github.com/AriaMinaei/pretty-error), which is very customizable:
+PrettyMonitor simply turns when.js rejections into js errors, and to render them, it uses [PrettyError](https://github.com/AriaMinaei/pretty-error), which is very customizable:

 ### Theming
 You can customize the appearance of the log using simple css-like commands: